 Notwithstanding the proposed multi-family land use, which is not permitted in the R1 - Residential Detached Zone, the proposed building density as measured by floor area ratio; front yard setback; and to a lesser extent, the building height will contrast with the established residential neighbourhood character.
 First, under the existing zoning, the maximum floor area on the proposed lot is 1358 square metres, whereas the proposed building is 2356 square metres, which is 73.5 percent larger than the standard applied to the surrounding neighbourhood.
-The building will be larger in comparison to the other buildings in the neighbourhood and will not conform to the existing neighbourhood character in this regard and not consistent with the form and established pattern and character of development.
+The building will be larger in comparison to the other buildings in the neighbourhood and will not conform to the existing neighbourhood character of development.